 How do you relate to the way the author presents her problems?
-What moments stood out for you?
-What did you think of the opening image of pressing a nail file to her doctor’s neck?
+What moments stand out for you?
+What do you think of the opening image of pressing a nail file to her doctor’s neck?
 If you have never suffered from a bipolar condition, what kept you interested in her story?

 Have you ever found it difficult to talk with your doctor about a problem?
 What made it hard?
 Are there ways the doctor can make it easier to discuss difficult topics?

-If you were diagnosed with a mental illness, would you want your friends and family to know?
+If you were/are diagnosed with a mental illness, would you want your friends and family to know?
 Would it make you feel differently about yourself?

 The author uses humor throughout the book, sometimes while describing her darkest moments.
 Do you ever use humor to discuss hard topics?
 What are the advantages of the technique?
 What are cautions that you would recommend?

 Nelson Mandela said “Do not judge me by my success, judge me by how many times I fell down and got back up again.”
 How do people build resilience?
 What traits make us more or less resilient?

 If you suspected that “something is wrong” with a friend or family member, how would you address it?